jaketae/prime-net/README.md

 # Prime Net

-This is a toy project in which I explore the feasability of detecting prime numbes through artifical neural networks, specifically RNNS.
+This is a mini project in which I explore the feasability of detecting prime numbes through artifical neural networks, specifically RNNS.

 ## Motivation

 Prime number detection and prediction are on-going endeavors in the mathematical circle.
 Communal projects such as the [Great Internet Mersenne Prime Search](https://www.mersenne.org) are manifestations of such efforts.
 Aside from the inherent intellectual value of discovering large primes, prime number detection has wide-ranging implications in various fields, such as crytograpy.

-Artifical neural networks are known to be universal function approximators.
-If we can consider the distribution of prime numbers as a step-wise function, where `f(x)` is 1 if `x` is prime and 0 otherwise, perhaps a neural network could be used to approximate it.
+Artifical neural networks are known to be [universal function approximators](https://en.wikipedia.org/wiki/Universal_approximation_theorem).
+If we can consider the distribution of prime numbers as a step-wise or a [Dirac delta](https://en.wikipedia.org/wiki/Dirac_delta_function)-esque spike function, in which `f(x)` is 1 if `x` is prime and 0 otherwise, perhaps a neural network could be used to approximate it.

 ## Model